OUR CHARITABLE TRUST

 For the second year, the Trust is funding a Park Protector Award and grant worth £2000.
 This year is the 80th anniversary of this national charity dedicated to campaigning to protect and promote all of the National Parks of England and Wales.

 CNP this year received 15 nominations from a wide range of projects.
 The award event took place in October 2015 at the House of Commons and brought together representatives from the award-winning project alongside members of the trust and MPs with an interest in National Park issues.
 The winner was Fell Futures, who through their apprenticeship scheme train young people with the skills to look after somewhere as special as the Lake District National Park.
-Click here to join the Park Protector Club.
+Click here to become a friend of the Campaign for National Parks.

 Ramblers Scotland Medal Routes